(Updated Dec. 25, 2021; January 16, 2022)

 So, I regret my decision on this point.
 I was both right and wrong.
-I was expecting my daughter to follow the letter of the law but failed to understand she was best treated with the spirit of the law, which was to extend her grace even in an ungraceful, disobedient act on her part.
+I was expecting my daughter to follow the letter of the law but failed to understand she was best treated with the spirit of the law, which was to extend her grace even in an ungraceful, disobedient act of rebellion on her part.

 If I had allowed her to collect her homework, she would have spent a few moments in doing so, left my office, went into the house with a humble spirit (she knew she should not have been listening to the CD and knew she was wrong doing so), and later, after allowing some time for things to cool down, her and I could have had what might have been a productive father/daughter discussion over this.
-Perhaps even her mom could have joined in this discussion and all of us would have benefitted from the conversation.
+Perhaps her mom would have joined in this discussion and all of us would have benefitted from the conversation.

 And her mom would then not have had to come outside and seen me pinning our daughter against the rail, freaking out, and kicking me out of the house.

 Though I am convinced that my marriage would still have ended in divorce this second time because some other situation would have reared its ugly head which would then have been used by my ex as an excuse for divorce, my family would have gained some additional time together.

 And who can tell what subsequent trauma, what other bad choices Angie would make, that might never have happened if I had remained in the house and a part of her life, acting as a buffer between her and who knows what person or situations she would eventually be influenced by for evil?